Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - We created a map with the folium package to visualize the earthquakes and to implement some other cool features and add-ons.
     >
     > ***Earthquake Overlay:***
-    > - This overlay adds the earthquakes from the API to the folium map and depicts them through circles in different sizes and colours, depending on the magnitude of the respective earthquake.
+    > - This overlay adds the earthquakes from the API to the folium map and depicts them through circles in different sizes and colors, depending on the magnitude of the respective earthquake.
     > - It sets a marker to the current location of the user per default or according to the user specified location.
     > - It is also possible to insert lines from the current location to the earthquakes making it easier for the user to find the nearest earthquake.
 By clicking on the line, the user sees a popup with the distance between the chosen location and the respective earthquake in km.
     > - If the user hovers over an earthquake, additional information about the earthquake (timestamp and magnitude) appear.

+    >
     > ***Tectonic Overlay:***
     > - This overlay adds the tectonic plates to the map.
 The user can enable or disable the tectonic plates by ticking or unticking the box in the layer control in the top right corner of the map.